 67% of respondents said that a language barrier caused significant inefficiencies, lack of productivity, weak collaboration and poor engagement.

-Therefore by not providing your learning and training content in the global languages of your organisation, your global staff are probably not engaging with the learning programmes and therefore learnings are not being implemented.
+Therefore, by not localising your eLearning content, your global staff are probably not engaging with the learning programmes, so learnings are not being implemented.

-If you’re measuring L&D performance metrics, you may already be realising this and seeing that language barriers are currently having an impact on your global employees’ performance.
+If you’re measuring L&D performance metrics, you may already be seeing that language barriers currently impact your global employees’ performance.

-With this information, it becomes easier to make a case for investing in translation.
+With this information, making a case for investing in translation becomes easier.
 These insights can also help you prioritise the markets that would most benefit from localised learning and development programmes.

-For many organisations who have made an investment in developing learning programmes for its global staff, the next step will be to translate the content.
+The next step for many organisations that have invested in developing learning programmes for their global staff will be to translate the content.

 - Better learner outcomes and skills development